-Gut health may be improved through the thoughtful use of diet, probiotics and collagen.
+Gut health may be improved through the thoughtful use of diet and probiotics.
 Chat with your veterinarian.
-It is extermely important to address gut health issues in Great Danes!
+It is extremely important to address gut health issues in Great Danes.

 We can never really prevent bloat, but we can take steps to try and minimize the chance that a bloat event may occur.
 We owe it to our Great Danes to keep them healthy and address their gut health!

 NOTES: There is no known way to prevent bloat, and the causes are not truly understood.
 We do our best to present the most up-to-date research, however it is up to the reader to make decisions regarding the health and well-being of their dog.
 We make no claims here to prevent or treat bloat.
 Find a veterinarian with GIANT breed experience, and chat with them.